Sonalishi/CucumberFramework/README.md

 # CucumberFramework

-CucumberFramework is test automation framework based on cucumber, TestNG and different other concepts, covering Parallel execution,Cross Browser testing, functional testing & unit testing.
+CucumberFramework is test automation framework based on cucumber, TestNG and different other concepts.
+This project covers Parallel execution, Cross Browser testing, functional testing & unit testing.
-For this project we have used "https://demo.nopcommerce.com/" application. nopCommerce is ecommerce online store to perchase various goods like Computers, Electonics and Apparel.
+For this project we have used " https://demo.nopcommerce.com/" application. 'nopCommerce' is ecommerce online store to purchase various goods like Computers, Electronics and Apparel.

 Created with lessons learned from a large number of development projects to provide all commonly required components and concepts.